The Cubic Vortical Whitham Equation: Traveling-wave solutions

 This procedure can be used to find families of solutions to the CV-Whitham equation for any $\Omega$ and (positive) $L$.
 Representative plots of solutions are included in Figures \ref{s314SolnPlot} and \ref{s628SolnPlot}.
 Figure \ref{s314SolnPlot} contains plots of solutions to the CV-Whitham equation when $L=\pi$ and $\Omega=0.0, \pm0.2, \pm0.4, \pm0.6, \pm0.8, \pm1.0$ and Figure \ref{s628SolnPlot} contains plots of solutions when $L=2\pi$ for the same values of $\Omega$.
 These plots (and others omitted for conciseness) show that the families of solutions are qualitatively similar regardless of the values of $L$ and $\Omega$.
 Small-amplitude solutions appear very trigonometric and solution steepness increases with wave height.
 For each $L$ and $\Omega$, there appears to be a solution with maximal wave height.
 This solution is very steep at its peak and may be cusped.
 However since our numerics are based on Fourier series, it is difficult to accurately resolve the precise shape of the solution with maximal wave height.
 Figures \ref{s314SolnPlot} and \ref{s628SolnPlot} also show that for a given period, as $\Omega$ increases, the wave height of the solution with maximal wave height decreases in magnitude.

 The CV-Whitham equation examined herein is similar to the vor-Whitham equation examined in Kharif et al.~\cite{vorW}.
 The only difference is the addition of the cubic nonlinear term in (\ref{CVW}).
 In essence, the CV-Whitham equation is ``more nonlinear'' than the vor-Whitham equation.
-For given values of $L$ and $\Omega$, the difference between periodic traveling-wave solutions of the CV-Whitham and vor-Whitham equations is small.
-As $\Omega$ increases in magnitude this difference decreases.
-(Note that the magnitude of $\beta$, the coefficient of the cubic nonlinear term, is maximized when $\Omega=0$.)
+For given values of $L$ and $\Omega$, the difference between periodic traveling-wave solutions of the CV-Whitham and vor-Whitham equations is not large, see Figure \ref{CVversusVor}.
+In this plot, the CV-Whitham solutions have speeds $c=0.8943$ (for $H=0.25$) and $c=0.9768$ (for $H=0.68$).
+The vor-Whitham solutions have speeds $c=0.8960$ (for $H=0.25$) and $c=0.9757$ (for $H=0.68$).
+Note that the difference between the two large-amplitude solutions in the plot is significant while the difference between the two small-amplitude solutions is not visible using this vertical scale.
+The difference between the solutions to the CV-Whitham and vor-Whitham equations decreases as $\Omega$ increases in magnitude.
+Note that the magnitude of $\beta$, the coefficient of the cubic nonlinear term, is maximized when $\Omega=0$.
 For given values of $L$ and $\Omega$, the solution of maximal height of the CV-Whitham equation appears to have a larger wave height than the wave of maximal height of the vor-Whitham equation.
 This means that the added nonlinearity allows solutions of larger amplitude.

 Figures \ref{s628Bifurcation} and \ref{OtherBifurcation} include plots of the bifurcation curves showing wave height, $H$, as a function of wave speed, $c$.
 These plots show that for given values of $L$ and $\Omega$, as wave speed increases, so does wave height.
 For a fixed value of $L$, the maximal wave height increases as $\Omega$ decreases.
 However, as $\Omega$ decreases below $-1.0$, the increase in maximal wave height is small.
 For a fixed value of $\Omega$, the maximal wave height increases as the period increases.
 The difference between the bifurcation plots of the CV- and vor-Whitham equations is small.
 There is not a simple relationship between the phase speeds of the two equations, though the difference increases as $\Omega$ decreases.